 - Leftover feelings and problems from difficult childhoods, including abuse and trauma

-- Sexual compulsion and addiction, including with the internet
+- Compulsive and addictive behavior, including with internet pornography and gaming

 - Sexual Orientation

 - Overeating and weight